jayalmaraz/jay-almaraz.github.io/docs/sign-up/sign-up.md

 ![Network error on the sign up screen](./assets/sign-up/network-error.png)

-Head back to the Sign **In** screen (using the `Sign In` button in the menu at the top of the the page) and try using your email address and your Campfire password.
+Head back to the Sign **In** screen (using the `Sign In` button in the menu at the top of the the page) and try using your email address and your Volaby password.

 ![Network error on the sign up screen](./assets/sign-up/sign-up-menu-buttons.png)